A Complete Guide to Setting Up a Shipping Company in Singapore

 Once you have registered your shipping company, you have to find a suitable place.
 Singapore is jam-packed with rental options to suit specific business needs.

 Step 4 – Find and Register Your Vessel

-Once your company is registered and a premise is secured, you can start looking for a vessel that suits your needs and go through the registration formalities as described above.
+Once your company is registered and your premises are secured, you can start looking for a vessel that suits your needs and go through the registration formalities as described above.